Using biomass for energy has positive and negative effects

 Switchgrass growing on a test plot for biomass production

 Using wood, wood pellets, and charcoal for heating and cooking can replace fossil fuels and may result in lower CO2 emissions overall.
-Wood can be harvested from forests, woodlots that have to be thinned, or from urban trees that fall down or have to be cut down.
+Wood can be harvested from forests, from woodlots that have to be thinned, or from urban trees that fall down or have to be cut down.

-Wood smoke contains harmful pollutants like carbon monoxide and particulate matter.
+Wood smoke contains harmful pollutants such as carbon monoxide and particulate matter.
 Modern wood-burning stoves, pellet stoves, and fireplace inserts can reduce the amount of particulates from burning wood.
 Wood and charcoal are major cooking and heating fuels in poor countries, but if people harvest the wood faster than trees can grow, it causes deforestation.
 Planting fast-growing trees for fuel and using fuel-efficient cooking stoves can help slow deforestation and improve the environment.

 Burning municipal solid waste (MSW) or wood waste

 Burning municipal solid waste (MSW, or garbage) in waste-to-energy plants could result in less waste buried in landfills.
 On the other hand, burning garbage produces air pollution and releases the chemicals and substances in the waste into the air.
 Some of these chemicals can be hazardous to people and the environment if they are not properly controlled.

 The U.S. Environmental Protection Agency (EPA) applies strict environmental rules to waste-to-energy plants, which require waste-to-energy plants to use air pollution control devices such as scrubbers, fabric filters, and electrostatic precipitators to capture air pollutants.